Davos updates | Scholz doesn't think Putin will win war - NewsBreak

 Davos updates | Scholz doesn't think Putin will win war

-German Chancellor Olaf Scholz has reiterated his conviction that Russian President Vladimir Putin will not win the war in Ukraine .
+DAVOS, Switzerland — (AP) — German Chancellor Olaf Scholz has reiterated his conviction that Russian President Vladimir Putin will not win the war in Ukraine.

 In a speech Thursday at the end of the World Economic Forum’s annual meeting in Davos, Switzerland, Scholz said of Putin: “He has already failed to achieve all his strategic goals.”